AliHabibnia/High_Dimensional_Portfolio_Estimation/README.md

-## High Dimentional Portfolio Simulation and Estimation
+## High Dimensional Portfolio Simulation and Estimation

 This repository contains code, models, and tools for simulating and estimating portfolios based on constant and time-varying covariance matrices.
 It offers comprehensive support to generate multivariate random series using both synthetic and real historical financial data.